• Recipe Index

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-But for the increasing times when I want to get out of it, I tend to look for both flavor and ease (we're still talking a meal for a busy night, after all).
-This pasta dish is a great choice as it's just that little bit different, packed with great flavor, but easy too.
+For me at least, I tend to look for both flavor and ease (we're still talking a meal for a busy night, after all).
+This pasta dish is a great choice as it has that familiarity with a tomato base, yet it's just that little bit different.

-I first came across pasta puttanesca a number of years ago, thanks to a Jamie Oliver program I think.
+I first came across pasta puttanesca many years ago now, thanks to a Jamie Oliver program I think.
 I loved the combination of flavors, and have made it a few times since.

 Where does the name pasta puttanesca come from?

 It's apparently a relatively recent invention, with a couple variations mainly on whether you use anchovies.
-Personally I really like them so have included them here.
-And not all versions use tuna, either, but for me it's a must to really round out this dish beyond a seasoned tomato sauce.
-A tasty meal that's also a great option during Lent.
+Personally I really like them and feel they really add to the sauce's depth of flavor, so for me they're a must.

 Simple steps to make this dish